-- I In some Member States, the national central bank (or some of its branches) may not be open for the purpose of conducting monetary policy operations on certain Eurosystem business days owing to national or regional bank holidays.
-In such cases, the relevant national central bank is responsible for informing the counterparties in advance of the arrangements to be made for access to the marginal lending facility in relation to the bank holiday. - 2 TARGET closing days are announced on the ECB's website (www.ecb.int); see also the Eurosystem websites (Annex 5).
+- 1 In some Member States, the national central bank (or some of its branches) may not be open for the purpose of conducting monetary policy operations on certain Eurosystem business days owing to national or regional bank holidays.
+In such cases, the relevant national central bank is responsible for informing the counterparties in advance of the arrangements to be made for access to the marginal lending facility in relation to the bank holiday. - 2 TARGET closing days are announced on the ECB's website (www.ecb.int), as well as on the Eurosystem websites (see Annex 5).